A Few-Shot Meta-Learning based Siamese Neural Network using Entropy Features for Ransomware Classification

 As we can see by classifying the input samples into 11 ransomware classes, our model has achieved an F1-score of more than 86\%.
 As observed from Table \ref{tbl:ransomware_dataset}, the sample number of dalexis, petya, and uptatre is less compared with other classes, which results in the imbalanced problem in the training stage.
 To solve this issue, we employ the data augmentation technique \cite{zhu2020multi} for these 3 classes and achieved better results.

 Figure \ref{fig:Roc} shows the area under the curve for different ransomware classes in receiver operating characteristics (ROC).
 The micro and macro average of all the classes is around 0.98 which indicates our model has good separability between different classes.\\

-Furthermore, We can see different cluster formed under our model after training.
+Furthermore, we can see different clusters formed under our model after training.

-Figure \ref{fig:tsne} shows different clusters of ransomware classes in our data that are visualized using t-sne dimensionality reduction technique.
-Firstly, t-sne plot in Figure \ref{fig:tsne} indicates that entropy is a very informative feature as we can see different clusters of ransomware attacks at the beginning of our model's training.
-Secondly, some of the ransomware attack classes are easily distinguishable even at the first epoch of training such as locky, wannacry, uptatre, zerber and virlock etc. At the end of the training, we can see our model has learned feature embedding to categorize ransomware samples based on their similarity with the cluster.
+Figure \ref{fig:tsne} shows different clusters of ransomware classes in our data that are visualized using the t-sne dimensionality reduction technique.
+Firstly, the t-sne plot in Figure \ref{fig:tsne} indicates that entropy is a very informative feature as we can see different clusters of ransomware attacks at the beginning of our model's training.
+Secondly, some of the ransomware attack classes are easily distinguishable even at the first epoch of training such as locky, wannacry, uptatre, zerber and virlock, etc. At the end of the training, we can see our model has learned feature embedding to categorize ransomware samples based on their similarity with the cluster.
 This can also be seen in our proposed approach's results shown by the confusion matrix for one run in bootstrap sampling in Figure \ref{fig:confusion_matrix}.\\